(Book 1: Lights, Captura, Action)

 ‘What did you say?’
 Subro spun around to look at it.

 Ravi was confident of his deduction.
 The painting looked way too realistic and there were the weird blotches to boot.
-When Subro spoke, however, he didn’t confirm or deny the claim.
+When Subro spoke, however, he did not confirm nor deny the claim.

-‘Very good!’ the uncle exclaimed.
+‘Very good!’ the elderly man exclaimed.
 ‘Now you know our ancestry.
 That is my great-great-grandfather!’